 Graduate, school leaver, 12-month placement, summer internship and work experience.
 The programme you apply to depends on where you currently are in the education system.
 Only penultimate year university students can apply to our placement and internship programmes.
 Final year students or graduates can apply for our graduate programme.
 Students who have just completed their A levels/Highers/IB tend to apply to our school leaver programme; however, this is open to anyone who doesn't have a degree.
 Students in Year 12/S5 and 13/S6 can apply to our work experience programme.

 Approximately 450 roles per year across all programmes.
 We recruit around 300 trainees at school leaver and graduate level; around 80 summer interns; 40 12-month placements; 60 students on our work experience programme.
-You could join us in one of the following locations: Birmingham, Bristol, Cambridge, Cardiff, Carlisle, Edinburgh, Gatwick, Glasgow, Ipswich, Leeds, Leicester, Liverpool, London, Manchester, Milton Keynes, Northampton, Norwich, Oxford, Reading, Sheffield, Southampton.
+You could join us in one of the following locations: Birmingham, Bristol, Cambridge, Cardiff, Carlisle, Edinburgh, Gatwick, Glasgow, Ipswich, Leeds, Leicester, Liverpool, London, Manchester, Milton Keynes, Northampton, Oxford, Reading, Sheffield, Southampton.
 Check our current available roles for more detail.

 Our entry requirements are balanced across the below areas: -your personal achievements -your academic achievements -your connection with the Grant Thornton brand and values We look at each candidate in a balanced sense, each individual application is considered in its entirety.
 Academic performance is one part of what we look at, but not the only part of you we consider.
 We're looking for well-rounded candidates who connect with our brand, values and culture and want to make a difference right from the start.
 As a trainee you'll be studying for a professional qualification.
 It's really important that you can balance study, revision and client work.
-It's going to be a challenging few years but being professionally qualified opens up many doors and fast-tracks your career as a business adviser.
+It's going to be a challenging few years but being professionally qualified opens up many doors and fast-tracks your career as a associate.

 At Grant Thornton, we've created a culture of openness and transparency where all our people can make a difference.
 Our CLEARR values underpin our culture and how we do business.
 They are embedded throughout our business and set the parameters of how we expect people to behave with their colleagues, clients and the world at large.
 Our CLEARR values are Collaboration, Leadership, Excellence, Agility, Respect and Responsibility.
 We want to work with people who connect to our firms values and throughout the assessment process this is measured via the below strengths profiles: Growth Orientated - People who are growth orientated seek out opportunities to learn and gain feedback, striving to improve themselves and those around them.
 Driven to Succeed - People who are driven to succeed are self-motivated and push themselves hard to achieve what they want out of life.
 Collaborative - People who are collaborative thrive in achieving results through teamwork.
 They are able to leverage collective expertise, and are adept at building effective networks.
 Instinctively Curious - People who are instinctively curious pay attention to the wider factors and bigger picture that will inform all the decisions they make.
 Relationship Builder - People who are relationship builders are proactive in forming lasting relationships and understand the importance, in business, of building relationships with, and meeting the needs of, colleagues and clients.
 Resilient - People who are resilient thrive under pressure and in the face of change - they are determined and have a positive attitude in overcoming obstacles Analytical - People who are analytical are logical thinkers, who take a methodological approach in understanding the root causes of problems, which they then use to inform solutions.
 It's about us looking at you as an individual.
 You're unique.
 So are we.
 Why not explore more about what life as a business adviser at Grant Thornton before you submit your application?